What am I Assessing?

 Communities takes the language learning beyond the classroom.
 Students are encouraged to find ways to use their language in their community and beyond via exchanges, travel, communication via the Internet.
 Language instruction also encourages lifelong learning, sparking an interest in and appreciation for other languages, people, culture that continues throughout the students’ lives.

-Keeping in mind that a performance assessment is the application of what a student has learned to an authentic communicative situation, we consider the NAEP graphic as the visual representation of the assessment framework.
-The parts create one unified image; there are not different pieces scattered over the page nor are the parts presented in a linear list.
+Keeping in mind that an IPA is the application of what a student has learned to an authentic communicative situation, we consider the NAEP graphic as the visual representation of the assessment framework.
+The parts create one unified image: there are not different pieces scattered over the page nor are the parts presented in a linear list.
 The image is an inclusive circle.

 See examples of what assessments based on the NAEP framework look like in the classroom.